Tradução da página

 Diagnosis of International Competitiveness – Identify the current gaps that need to be a priority in the process of preparation for the international journey

-Diagnosis of Executive Preparedness – Identify the individual gaps that executives and entrepreneurs need to mitigate
+Diagnosis of Executive Readiness – Identify the individual gaps that executives and entrepreneurs need to mitigate

 Product & Market Fit – Identify value proposition gaps according to the profile of target markets and customers